mark-joe/MeanWell-NPB-canbus-python/readme.md

 Minimal value (for me) is 5A, max 25A (CURVE_CC)
 Choose the CURVE_CV to your liking, I use 55.5V, 3.47 per cell.

-Note from the manual: 2.
-The setting of charging related parameters requires re AC power on, remote on/off, or communication operation on/off before it can take effect, not immediately.
+Note from the manual: 2. **The setting of charging related parameters requires AC power on, remote on/off, or communication operation on/off before it can take effect, not immediately.**

 And, oh yeah, the search term for the connector on the MeanWell NPB: JST PHDR-14VS (I bought these: https://nl.aliexpress.com/item/1005005295218531.html?spm=a2g0o.order_list.order_list_main.29.21ef79d2HRHRib&gatewayAdapt=glo2nld